vipervoid/laravel-5.3-angular-2/README.md

 We only need to launch the mysql and apache/nginx web server.

+For development:

+Run `php artisan serve`

+To transpile typescript and watch for file changes:

+Run `npm start`

+Note that this does not include npm lite-server because we already have laravel's local server running.

 ## Notes

 The AngularJS 2 lives on public/app and the main template file is app.blade.php.